wendellpiez/XMLjellysandwich/docs/GameofLife/readme.md

 This one plays by the rules -- and also implements the logic in XSLT.
 Not for the first time -- but now, in SaxonJS, we can actually make it work in your browser.

 (Yes, we know that a 4GL designed for tree transformations may not be your first choice for performance - if only because the stack is so high.
-But look how sweet is the code, most of which is devoted not to the same but to the UI.
-(The game is like, uh, four lines?)
+But look how sweet is the code.)

 As for the UI, it aims to be almost as simple as possible while still functioning.
 A later version might add form controls for features such as: